mauritssilvis/lesTools/modStats/README.md

-# lesTools usage information
+# Usage information

 ## modStats

+> A tool to study the average behavior of physical quantities that are based on the velocity gradient of turbulent flows

 ### About

-This document describes in detail how the MATLAB scripts of the `modStats` module of `lesTools` can be used.
+This document describes in detail how to use the `MATLAB` scripts of the `modStats` module of `lesTools`.
-For more information about this module, see the `lesTools` readme in the [top-level folder](../).
+For more information about this module, see the `lesTools` [readme](../README.md).

 ### Usage